Genesis Vision Trading Down 0% Over Last 7 Days (GVT)

-Genesis Vision (GVT) traded flat against the dollar during the 24-hour period ending at 23:00 PM E.T. on August 26th.
-Over the last seven days, Genesis Vision has traded 0% lower against the dollar.
-Genesis Vision has a total market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.
-One Genesis Vision token can currently be bought for approximately $0.0934 or 0.00000310 BTC on popular cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the dollar during the 1-day period ending at 12:00 PM E.T. on September 1st.
+Genesis Vision has a total market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last 24 hours.
+One Genesis Vision token can currently be bought for about $0.0934 or 0.00000310 BTC on major exchanges.
+In the last week, Genesis Vision has traded down 0% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.